czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

 - Summary

-  - Constraint satisfaction problems (CSPs) represent a state with a set of variable/value pairs and represent the codnitions for a solution by a set of constraints on the variables
+  - Constraint satisfaction problems (CSPs) represent a state with a set of variable/value pairs and represent the conditions for a solution by a set of constraints on the variables
     - Many important real-world problems can be described as CSPs
   - A number of inference techniques use the constraints to infer which variable/value pairs are consistent and which are not
     - These include node, arc, path, and `k`-consistency